phac-nml/staramr/README.md

 This software is still a work-in-progress.
 In particular, not all organisms stored in the PointFinder database are supported (only *salmonella* is currently supported).

+`staramr` only works on assembled genomes and not directly on reads.
+A quick genome assembler you could use is [Shovill][shovill].
+Or, you may also wish to try out the software [ariba][] which will work on sequence reads.

 # Acknowledgements

 Some ideas for the software were derived from the [ResFinder][resfinder-git] and [PointFinder][pointfinder-git] command-line software, as well as from [ABRicate][abricate].